- /LiveSmart BC

 This 2013/2014 King Tides Season, if you submit your photos to Flickr or Instagram, you will be entered into a draw to win surf shop gear.

 Additional details for this contest are on the Surfrider website

 Get Started Now

 Are you interested in organising a King Tide event in your community?
-Please contact the KingTidePhotos@gov.bc.ca to receive an organisers package.
+Please let us know what your plans are at KingTidePhotos@gov.bc.ca.

 What is a King Tide?

 King Tides (also known as perigean spring tides) are extreme high tide events that occur when the sun and moon’s gravitation forces reinforce one another at times of the year when the moon is closest to the earth.
 They happen twice a year, but they are typically more dramatic during the winter.

 While tides are not affected by climate change, the climate and weather do influence coastal sea levels through storm surges, the ENSO and PDO cycles and other factors.
 Storms that occur during high tides can cause coastal flooding and erosion, a risk that will increase with sea level rise.